 The mind gets to a clear state where it connects to higher levels of the elements.
 The representation of the element mandala underneath represents the purity of the highest level.
 During the visualization, the elements come from under the palace as clear light.

 As we saw earlier, figure mandala is a part of the deity mandala.
-The mandala positions the images of the real iconographic figures in the proper location around the mandala and does so correctly.
+The mandala positions the images of the real iconographic figures properly around the mandala and does so correctly.

-There are two categories found under figure mandala which we’ll look at as we proceed.
+There are two categories found under the figure mandala, which we’ll look at as we proceed.
 They are the:

-The geometric mandala has been useful in construction when building structures especially those that are considered to be sacred.
-Besides the temples, churches, and mosques, the geometric mandala also inspired the creation of the pyramids of Egypt.
+The geometric mandala has been useful in construction when building structures, especially those considered sacred.
+Besides the temples, churches, and mosques, the geometric mandala also inspired Egypt’s pyramids.